 And then, as today, there were too few of us to be divided, as I note at every opportunity.
 This is the first great 25-centuries old lesson.”

-UNDER THE AUSPICES OF H.E.
+UNDER THE PATRONAGE OF H.E.
 THE PRESIDENT OF THE HELLENIC REPUBLIC KATERINA SAKELLAROPOULOU

 IN COLLABORATION WITH THE MINISTRY OF CULTURE AND THE MINISTRY OF INTERIOR